deemp/devshell/docs/src/modules_schema.md

 ### `commands.*`

-A config for a command when the `commands` option is a list ("flat").
+A config for a command when the `commands` option is a list.

 **Type**: `(package or string convertible to it) or (list with two elements of types: [ string (package or string convertible to it) ]) or (flatOptions)`